Go to the Students section

 Go to the Support us section

-Oxford Brookes is committed to creating an environment where staff, students and other stakeholders, whatever their sexuality or gender identity, feel welcomed, accepted and valued; and where homophobic behaviour is never tolerated.
-The University will cultivate a supportive environment for all members of its community who wish it to be known that they are Lesbian, Gay, Bisexual, Transgender or other sexuality or gender identity (LGBT+).
+Oxford Brookes is committed to creating an environment where staff, students and other stakeholders, whatever their sexuality or gender identity, feel welcomed, accepted and valued; and where homophobic, biphobic or transphobic behaviour is never tolerated.
+The University seeks to cultivate a safe, supportive and inclusive environment, where all members of its community can be open about their sexuality and gender identity.
 However, it is the right of the individual to choose whether they wish to be open about their sexuality in the University.
-To “out” someone without their permission is a form of harassment and will be treated as such.
+To "out" someone without their permission is a form of harassment and will be treated as such.

-LGBT+ people come from diverse backgrounds with very different life experiences.
-However, we live in a society which generally assumes that everyone is “straight”.
-This can make some LGBT+ people feel excluded.
+LGBTQ+ people come from diverse backgrounds with very different life experiences.
+However, we live in a society which generally assumes that everyone is "straight".
+This can make some LGBTQ+ people feel excluded.
 It is important to listen to how people describe their own identity, gender, partners and relationships and reflect their choice of language.
-We should avoid making assumptions about a person’s sexual orientation and whether a partner is a man or a woman - use gender neutral terms and the plural pronoun “they”.
+We should avoid making assumptions about a person’s sexual orientation or the gender of their partner - use gender neutral terms and the pronoun "they".

 Oxford Brookes is proud to have joined the Stonewall Diversity Champions’ Programme.
-Stonewall is the campaigning organisation for lesbian, gay, bisexual and transgender people’s equality.
+Stonewall is the campaigning organisation for equality for lesbian, gay, bisexual and transgender people.

-The University has established an LGBT+ Forum to support staff in their working lives and to promote awareness of issues related to sexual orientation and gender identity in the workplace.
-For further information contact Jane Butcher (extn.
-5443) or Sebastian Blake (extn.
-2749) or email firstname.lastname@example.org.
+The University has established an LGBTQ+ Staff Forum to support staff in their working lives and to promote awareness of issues related to sexual orientation and gender identity in the workplace.
+For further information contact Jayne Stuart (extn.
+5439) or email firstname.lastname@example.org.